 #6.
 You Can See What AntiVirus Has Missed

 Many organizations are not comfortable removing their antivirus product completely.
 Very often, clients will utilize Managed Detection and Response (MDR) security services to determine just how much their current AV has missed.
 You’ll have the ability to detect and prevent hidden exploit processes that are more complex than a simple signature or pattern and evade traditional antivirus.

 In fact, there are 5 major cyber threats that can make it through your antivirus.
 Read more here.

 #7.
 AI-based Technology + Skilled Humans is an Excellent Combination

 We write a lot about how antivirus isn’t enough to protect your endpoints anymore.
 When you combine AI-based technology with skilled security analysts that are watching your systems around the clock, you should feel confident that your remote workforce is secure.

 Our team of security experts will help stop advanced threats at the endpoint with Cybriant MDR.
 We utilize AI-based next-gen antivirus that will help you:

 PREVENT: Our expert security analysts monitor and record all the events that occur on your endpoints.
 Our team focuses on relevant threats that attempt data exfiltration or modification.
-When files attempt to execute these suspicious processes an alert is triggered and the attack is halted in real-time.

 The global economy is slowly mending, yet it’s safe to say remote work is likely to remain part of the new business as usual.
 That means CIOs need to make changes to their tactics and find ways to ensure a secure organization even when you are working remotely.
 We recommend Cybriant MDR – Managed Detection and Response services.FREE 30-Day MDR Trial